iamtrask/iamtrask.github.io/_posts/2015-07-24-python-network-part2.markdown

 <h2 class="section-heading">Part 1: Optimization</h2>

 <p>In <a href="http://iamtrask.github.io/2015/07/12/basic-python-network/">Part 1</a>, I laid out the basis for backpropagation in a simple neural network.
 Backpropagation allowed us to measure how each weight in the network contributed to the overall error.
-This ultimately allowed us to change these weights using a different algorithm, <b>Stochastic Gradient Descent</b>.
+This ultimately allowed us to change these weights using a different algorithm, <b>Gradient Descent</b>.

 <p>The takeaway here is that <b>backpropagation doesn't optimize</b>!
 It moves the error information from the end of the network to all the weights inside the network so that a different algorithm can optimize those weights to fit our data.
 We actually have a plethora of different <b>nonlinear optimization methods</b> that we could use with backpropagation:</p>
 <p style="margin-left:40px">